What will I learn?

 This module will provide you with the mathematical competence necessary for subsequent degree-level study in Management or Business, by developing your awareness of the mathematical tools for modelling the characteristics of business decisions.
 By the end of the module, you will be able to choose and apply fundamental mathematics tools to a variety of business situations, and apply probability concepts to uncertain management contexts.

-Our Inquiry and Research Skills for Business is a core module on this course, and is delivered in two parts to complement your other modules.
+Our Inquiry and Research Skills for Business (Full Module) is a core module on this course, and is delivered in two parts to complement your other modules.
 The first part of this module looks at developing core research and inquiry skills including academic searching, using sources, teamwork, reflection and problem based learning inquiries.
 The second part of the module allows you to put everything you have learnt into practice through a research based project.

 All students will also study an English for Academic Purposes module.
 This module is not about developing your conversational or everyday English skills; instead, it will develop your Academic English skills.
 You will consider how academic essays should be written, including looking at appropriate referencing and paraphrasing, as well as thinking about how presentations should be delivered in an academic context.